mbounthavong/Worker-productivity-and-quality-fo-life-among-T2DM/README.md

-# Worker productivity and quality of life among T2DM
+# Worker productivity and quality of life among adults with T2DM

 This is a respository for a project at UCSD's DIMM clinic.

+Proposed title of the project: "Impact of SGLT2 and GLP1RA Use on Productivity Loss and Veterans Rand-12 Health Survey (VR-12) Physical and Mental Health in U.S. Adults with Type 2 Diabetes using pooled data from the Medical Expenditure Panel Survey (2018 to 2022)"

 We will use [MEPS data](https://meps.ahrq.gov/mepsweb/) to perform this analysis.